Posted on 30 July 2014

 Make Music New York announces A Call for Proposals for MAKE MUSIC WINTER 2014.
 Deadline is Wednesday, October 1, 2014, […]

-Composer and producer Patrick Grant creates and leads a parade with dozens of electric guitarists through the East Village, ending at the newly renovated lobby of the Public Theater.
-The result will be a moving, polyphonic sound cloud layered in compelling, electric rhythms to honor this season’s axial tilt.
+Composer and producer Patrick Grant creates and leads a procession with dozens of electric guitarists through the East Village, with a special stop at The Alamo, the iconic Astor Place sculpture commonly referred to as The Cube.
+In 2014, The Alamo will be moved from its current location to another part of the plaza.
+To observe this occurrence, Grant introduces new repertoire that evokes the iconic guitar music that has scored sub-genre Wild West cinema.
+The event will be a moving, polyphonic sound cloud layered in compelling, electric rhythms to honor the season’s axial tilt.

 Watch a video from the 2012 Tilted Axes.
 (Video by I Care If You Listen.)

 Patrick Grant is a composer and performer living in New York City.
 His works are a synthesis of classical, popular, and world musical styles that have found place in concert halls, film, theater, dance, and visual media over three continents.
 Over the last three decades, his music has moved from post-punk and classically bent post-minimal styles, through Balinese-inspired gamelan and microtonality, to ambient, electronic soundscapes involving many layers of acoustic and electronically amplified instruments.
 Throughout its evolution, his music has consistently contained a "...a driving and rather harsh energy redolent of rock, as well as a clean sense of melodicism...intricate cross-rhythms rarely let up..."
 Known as a producer and co-producer of live musical events, he has presented many concerts of his own and other composers.
 He is the creator of International Strange Music Day (August 24) and the pioneer of the electric guitar procession.